 This is clearly inefficient, there are four copies and two system calls.
 Using sendfile, this re-copying is avoided by allowing the OS to send the data from pagecache to the network directly.
 So in this optimized path, only the final copy to the NIC buffer is needed.

-We expect a common use case to be multiple consumers on a topic.
+A common use case is multiple consumers on a topic.
 Using the zero-copy optimization above, data is copied into pagecache exactly once and reused on each consumption instead of being stored in memory and copied out to user-space every time it is read.
 This allows messages to be consumed at a rate that approaches the limit of the network connection.

 This combination of pagecache and sendfile means that on a Kafka cluster where the consumers are mostly caught up you will see no read activity on the disks whatsoever as they will be serving data entirely from cache.